Visit Thistlethwaite Falls in Richmond, Indiana

 Disclaimer: Blog posts may contain affiliate links/ads or be sponsored/hosted.
 If you click on these links, I may earn a small commission.
 This helps keep the blog running and supports me – at no cost to you.
 If you have any questions, please read my disclaimer and privacy policy.
 All opinions on Cornfields & High Heels are my own.

-Thistlethwaite Falls is just one of many waterfalls that can be found in Indiana!
-When thinking of the midwest or Indiana, not many people envision waterfalls, but this state holds some of the most amazing wonders of nature.
-Thistlethwaite Falls is a mouthful to say, it is pronounced “Thistle-wait” (the “th” is silent).
+Thistlethwaite Falls is just one of many waterfalls found in Indiana!
+Not many people envision waterfalls in the Midwest or Indiana, but this state holds some of the most amazing wonders of nature.
+Thistlethwaite Falls is a mouthful to say; it is pronounced “Thistle-wait” (the “th” is silent).

 The history of Thistlethwaite Falls

 It’s pretty hard to believe that Thistlethwaite Falls is a man-made waterfall!
-But in 1954 a man named Timothy Thistlethwaite dammed the river, which created the waterfall, and built mills at the site (the mills are no longer remaining).
+But in 1854, Timothy Thistlethwaite dammed the river, creating the waterfall and building mills at the site (the mills no longer remain).

 You can still search and find ancient fossils here!